8 Apr 2026,

 Trying to sweep problems under the metaphorical rug is never a good idea, especially in legal settings.
-If a judgement is filed against you, basically the only two options you have are acknowledging and complying, or acknowledging and trying to appeal.
+If a judgment is filed against you, basically, the only two options you have are acknowledging and complying or acknowledging and trying to appeal.
 Pretending it doesn’t exist will just lead to a whole new set of issues and headaches, as one party learned the hard way in an interesting case back in 2006.

 PROPERTY DISPUTES & DEFAULT JUDGEMENTS